- Eat Well, Stay Healthy

 What about red meat?

 Red meats, like beef, pork, and lamb, come from animals.
 Research has shown that too much red meat can raise your risk of heart disease, stroke, and certain types of cancer.
-It’s best to eat only 1-2 servings of red meat per week.
+It’s best to eat only 1 or 2 servings of red meat per week.

 I can’t afford healthy food.
 What should I do?